manav88/Aivestor-frontend/README.md

 ## 🧠 Backend (AWS Lambda + Bedrock + APIs)

-🔒 **Backend is private for security.**
+ **Partial Backend is available.**
-For access to the LLM prompt templates, Lambda code, and AWS architecture:
+For access to the LLM prompt templates or Any other queries:

 📩 Contact: [manav@ieee.org](mailto:manav@ieee.org)